 MOD UZB/36A20/2

-5.132B Alternative allocation: in Armenia, Belarus, Moldova, Uzbekistan and Kyrgyzstan, the frequency band 4 438-4 488 kHz is allocated to the fixed and mobile, except aeronautical mobile (R), services on a primary basis.
-(WRC-15)
+5.132B Alternative allocation: in Armenia, Belarus, Moldova and Kyrgyzstan, the frequency band 4 438-4 488 kHz is allocated to the fixed and mobile, except aeronautical mobile (R), services on a primary basis.
+(WRC-19)

 Reasons: The reference to Uzbekistan in footnote No. 5.132B of the Radio Regulations (RR) is no longer required.